You will not find a more distinctive mountain anywhere in the world than Mt. Fuji.

 CYCLING MT.
 FUJI TO SUBARU 5TH STATION

 Mt.
-Fuji’s Subaru Line is by far the more popular of the four 5th Line (end of the road and start of the hiking routes to the summit of Mt.
-Fuji).
+Fuji’s Subaru Line is by far the most popular of the four 5th Lines.
+A 5th line is the end of the road and start of the hiking routes to the summit of Mt.
+Fuji.
 This approach is also the most scenic and busiest of the 5th Line approaches.

 Near the start of the climb.